 Disclosure: Visit Wichita hosted my trip to Wichita, Kansas.
 However, all opinions are my own.

-There were a lot things that unexpectedly delighted me on my recent trip to Wichita, Kansas.
-But the city’s blossoming arts scene was easily one of my favorite surprises.
+There are a lot things that unexpectedly delighted me about Wichita, Kansas.
+But the city’s blossoming arts scene is easily one of my favorite surprises.
 No matter what part of the city you’re in, everywhere you look, there is incredible public art in Wichita.
 From bronze sculptures to large-scale murals, there are all sorts of ways to appreciate art around the city.

-Coffee in hand, I spent two mornings during my visit tracking down some of the city’s coolest murals and basking in these little bursts of inspiration around every turn.
+Every time I find myself in Wichita, I devote time to tracking down some of the city’s coolest murals and basking in these little bursts of inspiration around every turn.
 In the same way that I love roadside attractions for their unexpected nature, public art has a distinct power to surprise and delight.
 In a city passionate about public art, you never know what will be around the next corner or down the next alley.

 Located on the east side of downtown, the Douglas Design District is a quirky and creative Wichita neighborhood with unique boutiques, plentiful craft breweries, and, of course, public art.
 From walls big and small to dumpsters and even the middle of the road, street art is absolutely everywhere in this urban neighborhood.

 I don’t like to play favorites.
 But if I were to choose a favorite Wichita neighborhood, it would be the Douglas Design District.
 This area of downtown has so much personality and pairs it perfectly with public art that reflects the area’s past and present.

 One thing that I learned early in my first visit to Wichita is that its residents are immensely proud of their city’s flag.
 Everywhere you go, you’ll find the Wichita flag—on T-shirts, street signs, small businesses, and everything in between.
 So it’s easy to see why so many of the city’s murals incorporate the flag in some way.